NerdbyteIO/FOSSBilling-CyberPanel/README.md

 > [!IMPORTANT]
 > The primary difference between V1.x and V2 is that V2 utilizes the /cloudAPI endpoint, which requires the server API username and token, rather than the /api endpoint with the API username and password.
 It is also important to note that due to the limitations of this API only the "admin" user can use this API.
 If you have created another admin user that you would like to use instead of the default admin; please use [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)
 >

+> [!WARNING]
+> It is important to note that due to the limitations of this API only the "**admin**" user can use this API.
+If you have created another admin user that you would like to use instead of the default admin; please use [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)
+>

 ## Looking for V1?